 Get the latest information on the Garden -- and help us recover from Hurricane Irma damage.
 It's been 16 months since Irma destroyed significant parts of the Garden.
 While we have recovered well, spending almost half a million dollars to restore the Garden, we have...read more

-to the Key West Garden!
+Welcome to the Key West Tropical Forest & Botanical Garden

-The Key West Tropical Forest & Botanical Garden is the only “frost-free” botanical garden in the continental United States!
+The Key West Tropical Forest & Botanical Garden is the only frost-free botanical garden in the continental United States!
 A tropical environment with ample rain allows most trees to retain their leaves in the dry season (December through late May).

-The Key West Garden is a special place where you can appreciate biodiversity and learn more about its importance.
+The Key West Tropical Forest & Botanical Garden is a special place where you can appreciate biodiversity and learn more about its importance.
 We are home to many endangered and threatened flora and fauna.
 Unlike traditional botanical gardens, this garden advocates the importance of native plants and species through education in a natural conservation habitat.

-The forest has two of the last remaining freshwater ponds in the Keys and is a major migratory stopping point for neotropical birds from places as far away as South America, as well as being home to many rare birds in the Florida Keys.
+The Garden has two of the last remaining freshwater ponds in the Keys and is a major migratory stopping point for neotropical birds from places as far away as South America, as well as being home to many rare birds in the Florida Keys.
 Enjoy this unique US tropical forest and garden and a chance to see hundreds of different butterflies, birds, plants and beautiful flowers.

-To preserve, develop, and expand the Key West Garden as an arboretum, botanical garden, museum, wildlife refuge, and habitat
+To preserve, develop and expand the Key West Garden as an arboretum, botanical garden, museum, wildlife refuge and habitat

 To educate the public about the threatened, endangered and endemic flora and fauna of the Florida Keys, Cuba and the Caribbean Basin